cs3733-d25/assignment5/README.md

 In the server folder, create an empty project:
 Webstorm -> File -> New Project -> Empty Project

+Create a new `package.json` file:
+Webstorm -> New -> package.json.
+Edit the file by changing `index.js` to `server.ts`.
+Create a `server.ts` file for your server code.

 Install Express and Typescript by running the following commands at the terminal
 ```
 npm install -D express cors